benediktschoeffmann/arduino_tinkering/README.md

 Hi there, I just wanted to brush up my skills in C and Srduino tinkering.
 I'll try to summarize each of these sketches a bit.

+- 128x32 I2C Display

+	Test Script for this display.

+- 4x7-Segment_Test

+	Test Script for this display.

+- HD47780 Display

+	Test Script for this display.

+- ST7735S Display

+	Test Script for this display.

 - Blinkenlights: